Schwarzschild black hole surrounded by quintessence: Null geodesics: Null geodesics with angular momentum ( )

-{\bf Case 2:} { $E = E_2$}
+{\bf Case 2:} { $E_n = E_2$}

-Here, $ E^2 - V_{eff} \geq 0$ in two regions as is clear from Fig.5.
+Here, $ E_n^2 - V_{e} \geq 0$ in two regions as is clear from Fig.5.
 If the photons start the motion at $r > r_c$, it will fall to a minimum radius and fly back to large values of $r$.
-If the photons start the motion at $r < r_c$, then the photons will fall into the singularity crossing the inner horizon at $ r = r_{in}$.\\
+If the photons start the motion at $r < r_c$, then the photons will fall into the singularity.\\

-{\bf Case 3:} { $E = E_1$}
+{\bf Case 3:} { $E_n = E_1$}